w3c/wcag3/guidelines/groups/user-control/media-control/media-alternative-control.md

 status: exploratory
 ---

-Captions and audio descriptions can be turned on and off.
+:term[Captions] and :term[audio descriptions] can be turned on and off.